JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 ```

 when running either repeatmasker or repeatmodeler keep in mind that the default alignment tool, RMalign, uses 4 cpu threads for each thread you specify.
 As in, "-pa 10" would use 40 cpu threads.

+For repeatmasker - `-xsmall` changes the bases in an assembly to be all capitals and then changes repetititve elements to lower case.
+This allows retention of the sequence information but also tells any gene prediction software that the lower case has been "masked" and should be ignored.

+It is also good to use the `-gff` otpion so the resulting predicted repetitive elements can be visualized in a genome browser such as jbrowse2.

 ## EDTA